Product Liability Attorney in Queens, NY

 In many cases, your insurance coverage provider will record your phone conversations in order to use your words against you if your claim results in further legal action.
 Even the most innocent comment to an insurance company can be used to minimize the compensation that you receive.

 Having a skilled product liability lawyer advocate for you gives you the best chance of securing appropriate financial recovery.
 You should not have to face the stress and monetary losses from a defective product injury alone.

 Contact the legal team at Shaevitz & Shaevitz Law Offices in Queens, New York to speak with a trusted product liability attorney.
 You deserve compassionate treatment and competent representation.
 We will fight hard to ensure that you receive the most compensation possible in your product liability case.

 What is a Defective or Unreasonably Dangerous Product?

-A consumer product is considered “defective” when it has one or more flaws that make it unsafe to use in the intended manner.
-If the inherent design of a product poses unreasonable risks to consumers when the item is used in the intended way, that product is also considered defective.
+A consumer product is considered “defective” when it has one or more flaws that make it unsafe to use in an intended manner.
+If the inherent design of a product poses unreasonable risks to consumers when the item is used in an intended way, that product is also considered defective.